opendaylight/docs/docs/user-guide/bier-user-guide.rst

 <https://datatracker.ietf.org/doc/draft-ietf-bier-architecture/>`_
 and related documents.

-The BIER project provides functionality about BIER topo-mamagement and BIER channel-mamagement, and invoking south-bound-interface for device driver.
+The BIER project provides functionality about BIER/BIER-TE topo-mamagement and BIER/BIER-TE channel-mamagement, and invoking south-bound-interface for device driver.